Jetty Start Mechanism

 2. Reads the Jetty module configuration files (that have extension *.ini) from the start.d/ subdirectory of each configuration source directory and from the command line.
 This step produces a list of enabled modules; for each enabled module all its dependencies are transitively resolved by navigating the graph built in the previous steps.

-3. Processes the list of enabled (explicitly and transitively) modules, gathering the list of libraries to add to the class-path, the JPMS directives to add to the command line, the properties and XML files to add as program arguments, etc., so that a full JVM command line can be generated.
+3. Processes the list of enabled (explicitly and transitively) modules, gathering the list of libraries to add to the class-path or module-path, the JPMS directives to add to the command line if necessary, the properties and XML files to add as program arguments, etc., so that a full JVM command line can be generated.

 4. Executes the command line, either in-JVM or by forking a second JVM (if the --exec option is present or implied by other options such as --jpms), and waits for the JVM, or the forked JVM, to exit.